-A couple of months ago, Rachel texted me and told me to listen to Colin Hay’s song “Maggie.”
+A couple of months ago, a friend texted me and told me to listen to Colin Hay’s song “Maggie.”
 I went to YouTube, searched for it and found a video.
 I then bookmarked it and never found the time to watch it (lame).

 Tonight at the theatre, we had Colin Hay.
 What a phenomenal show that was!